lbl59/WaterPaths-doc/docs/source/DroughtMitigationInstruments/DroughtMitigationInstruments_index.rst

 DroughtMitigationInstruments Module
 ===================================

-The `DroughtMitigationInstruments` module contains classes and functions related to the tools used by the system utilities to mitgate drought including water-use restrictions, insurance, and transfers.
+The :code:`DroughtMitigationInstruments` module contains classes and functions related to the tools used by the system utilities to mitgate drought including water-use restrictions, insurance, and transfers.

 Contents
 --------